Estimated reading time: 5 minutes

 - Diagrams of building layout

-- Call tree of leadership team – basically what is the chain-of-command, who gets notified first and who notifies whom
+- Call tree of the leadership team – basically, what is the chain-of-command, who gets notified first, and who notifies whom.

 Contents of the disaster recovery box should include:

 - Disaster Recovery Plan Manual

 - Employee Manual